priyalchaudhari/Final_Priyal_chaudhari_homicide_analysis/README.md

 ### Steps:
 - First read the data from CSV file in to a dataframe
-- read all the relationship betweent victim and perpatrator
+- read all the relationship between victim and perpatrator
 - categorize the relationship in criterial like male oartner, parents, childrens
 - create a new column in dataframe and all the relationship category values in to that column
 - Count the number of incidents for each category